Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/applicatieprofiel/loongegevens/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

 #||# -------------------------------------

-2025-03-16T21:20:21.540Z info: Connector Model:OSLO-Loongegevens_globaal:OSLO-Persoon:GeregistreerdPersoon:(GeregistreerdPersoon -> Persoon) is not an association with a source role.
+2025-05-13T11:03:34.306Z info: Connector Model:OSLO-Loongegevens_globaal:OSLO-Persoon:GeregistreerdPersoon:(GeregistreerdPersoon -> Persoon) is not an association with a source role.
 Ignoring this connector.

-2025-03-16T21:20:21.542Z info: Connector Model:OSLO-Loongegevens_globaal:OSLO-Organisatie:GeregistreerdeOrganisatie:(GeregistreerdeOrganisatie -> Organisatie) is not an association with a source role.
+2025-05-13T11:03:34.307Z info: Connector Model:OSLO-Loongegevens_globaal:OSLO-Organisatie:GeregistreerdeOrganisatie:(GeregistreerdeOrganisatie -> Organisatie) is not an association with a source role.
 Ignoring this connector.

-2025-03-16T21:20:21.542Z info: Connector Model:OSLO-Loongegevens_globaal:OSLO-Persoon:Persoon:(Persoon -> Arbeidsrelatie) has no name.
+2025-05-13T11:03:34.309Z info: Connector Model:OSLO-Loongegevens_globaal:OSLO-Persoon:Persoon:isHoofdVan is not an association with a source role.
 Ignoring this connector.

-2025-03-16T21:20:21.543Z info: Connector Model:OSLO-Loongegevens_globaal:OSLO-Organisatie:Organisatie:(Organisatie -> Arbeidsrelatie) has no name.
-Ignoring this connector.
+2025-05-13T11:03:34.309Z info: Connector Model:OSLO-Loongegevens_globaal:OSLO-Persoon:Persoon:isHoofdVan has name "isHoofdVan". but no destination role.
+Ignoring therefore this connector.
+If required to be present add a role or cardinality.

-2025-03-16T21:20:21.543Z info: Connector Model:OSLO-Loongegevens_globaal:OSLO-Loongegevens:Arbeidsrelatie:(Arbeidsrelatie -> Arbeidsloon) has no name.
+2025-05-13T11:03:34.309Z info: Connector Model:OSLO-Loongegevens_globaal:OSLO-Persoon:Persoon:isLidVan is not an association with a source role.
 Ignoring this connector.

-2025-03-16T21:20:21.543Z info: Connector Model:OSLO-Loongegevens_globaal:OSLO-Persoon:Persoon:(Persoon -> Inkomst) has no name.
-Ignoring this connector.
+2025-05-13T11:03:34.309Z info: Connector Model:OSLO-Loongegevens_globaal:OSLO-Persoon:Persoon:isLidVan has name "isLidVan". but no destination role.
+Ignoring therefore this connector.
+If required to be present add a role or cardinality.

-2025-03-16T21:20:21.544Z info: Connector Model:OSLO-Loongegevens_globaal:OSLO-Loongegevens:Arbeidsloon:(Arbeidsloon -> Inkomst) is not an association with a source role.
+2025-05-13T11:03:34.309Z info: Connector Model:OSLO-Loongegevens_globaal:OSLO-Loongegevens:Arbeidsloon:(Arbeidsloon -> Inkomst) is not an association with a source role.
 Ignoring this connector.

-2025-03-16T21:20:21.544Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-05-13T11:03:34.310Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.

-2025-03-16T21:20:21.545Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal) and fallback URI (http://todo.com/) will be assigned.
+2025-05-13T11:03:34.310Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal) and fallback URI (http://todo.com/) will be assigned.

-2025-03-16T21:20:21.545Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-Generiek) and fallback URI (http://todo.com/) will be assigned.
+2025-05-13T11:03:34.310Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-Generiek) and fallback URI (http://todo.com/) will be assigned.

-2025-03-16T21:20:21.545Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-Persoon) and fallback URI (http://todo.com/) will be assigned.
+2025-05-13T11:03:34.310Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-Persoon) and fallback URI (http://todo.com/) will be assigned.

-2025-03-16T21:20:21.545Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-Organisatie) and fallback URI (http://todo.com/) will be assigned.
+2025-05-13T11:03:34.310Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-Organisatie) and fallback URI (http://todo.com/) will be assigned.

-2025-03-16T21:20:21.545Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-Adres) and fallback URI (http://todo.com/) will be assigned.
+2025-05-13T11:03:34.310Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-Adres) and fallback URI (http://todo.com/) will be assigned.

-2025-03-16T21:20:21.545Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-Perceel) and fallback URI (http://todo.com/) will be assigned.
+2025-05-13T11:03:34.310Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-Perceel) and fallback URI (http://todo.com/) will be assigned.

-2025-03-16T21:20:21.545Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-Besluit) and fallback URI (http://todo.com/) will be assigned.
+2025-05-13T11:03:34.310Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-Besluit) and fallback URI (http://todo.com/) will be assigned.

-2025-03-16T21:20:21.545Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:Hulppakket) and fallback URI (http://todo.com/) will be assigned.
+2025-05-13T11:03:34.311Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:Hulppakket) and fallback URI (http://todo.com/) will be assigned.

-2025-03-16T21:20:21.545Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-PubliekeDienstverlening) and fallback URI (http://todo.com/) will be assigned.
+2025-05-13T11:03:34.311Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-PubliekeDienstverlening) and fallback URI (http://todo.com/) will be assigned.

-2025-03-16T21:20:21.545Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-Gebouw) and fallback URI (http://todo.com/) will be assigned.
+2025-05-13T11:03:34.311Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-Gebouw) and fallback URI (http://todo.com/) will be assigned.

-2025-03-16T21:20:21.545Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-omgevingsanalyse) and fallback URI (http://todo.com/) will be assigned.
+2025-05-13T11:03:34.311Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-omgevingsanalyse) and fallback URI (http://todo.com/) will be assigned.

-2025-03-16T21:20:21.546Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-FeitelijkeVerenigingen) and fallback URI (http://todo.com/) will be assigned.
+2025-05-13T11:03:34.311Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Loongegevens_globaal:OSLO-FeitelijkeVerenigingen) and fallback URI (http://todo.com/) will be assigned.

-2025-03-16T21:20:21.548Z warn: [ConnectorConverterHandler]: Connector (arbeidsloon) does not have a package tag defined.
+2025-05-13T11:03:34.313Z warn: [ConnectorConverterHandler]: Connector (arbeidsrelatie) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-03-16T21:20:21.559Z warn: [ConverterHandler]: Entity with path isHoofdVan has an empty value for tag ap-usageNote-nl.
+2025-05-13T11:03:34.313Z warn: [ConnectorConverterHandler]: Connector (arbeidsloon) does not have a package tag defined.
+Trying to determine the correct base URI based on the source and destination objects their package.

-2025-03-16T21:20:21.563Z warn: [ConverterHandler]: Entity with path isHoofdVan has an empty value for tag ap-usageNote-nl.
+2025-05-13T11:03:34.324Z warn: [ConverterHandler]: Entity with path isHoofdVan has an empty value for tag ap-usageNote-nl.

-2025-03-16T21:20:21.563Z warn: [ConverterHandler]: Entity with path isLidVan has already a value for ap-label-nl in language nl, but will be overwritten.
+2025-05-13T11:03:34.324Z warn: [ConverterHandler]: Entity with path isHoofdVan has an empty value for tag ap-usageNote-nl.

-2025-03-16T21:20:21.563Z warn: [ConverterHandler]: Entity with path isLidVan has already a value for label-nl in language nl, but will be overwritten.
+2025-05-13T11:03:34.324Z warn: [ConverterHandler]: Entity with path isLidVan has already a value for ap-label-nl in language nl, but will be overwritten.

-2025-03-16T21:20:21.563Z warn: [ConverterHandler]: Entity with path isLidVan has an empty value for tag ap-usageNote-nl.
+2025-05-13T11:03:34.324Z warn: [ConverterHandler]: Entity with path isLidVan has already a value for label-nl in language nl, but will be overwritten.

-2025-03-16T21:20:21.563Z warn: [ConverterHandler]: Entity with path isLidVan has already a value for ap-label-nl in language nl, but will be overwritten.
+2025-05-13T11:03:34.324Z warn: [ConverterHandler]: Entity with path isLidVan has an empty value for tag ap-usageNote-nl.

-2025-03-16T21:20:21.563Z warn: [ConverterHandler]: Entity with path isLidVan has already a value for label-nl in language nl, but will be overwritten.
+2025-05-13T11:03:34.327Z warn: [ConverterHandler]: Entity with path isLidVan has already a value for ap-label-nl in language nl, but will be overwritten.

-2025-03-16T21:20:21.563Z warn: [ConverterHandler]: Entity with path isLidVan has an empty value for tag ap-usageNote-nl.
+2025-05-13T11:03:34.327Z warn: [ConverterHandler]: Entity with path isLidVan has already a value for label-nl in language nl, but will be overwritten.

-2025-03-16T21:20:21.563Z warn: [ConverterHandler]: Entity with path gezinslid has already a value for ap-definition-nl in language nl, but will be overwritten.
+2025-05-13T11:03:34.327Z warn: [ConverterHandler]: Entity with path isLidVan has an empty value for tag ap-usageNote-nl.

 #||# -------------------------------------